 At the outset, AI-based proctoring is an automated virtual proctoring system that monitors the candidate and his environment during the assessment duration.
 The system mainly deters and detects any suspicious candidate activity that amounts to cheating.

 The Concept Map of AIPs below depicts how it works.

 Compared to other proctoring systems, AIPS requires very less human interference.
 It relies more on technology.
 Certain specific requirements of AI-based proctoring are:

 The classic invigilation system.
 We have all been a part of this from schools to universities.
 Just because the world has transitioned to AI-based automated proctoring, it doesn’t mean human proctoring is obsolete.
-While it’s true that much of the tedious activities are taken care by technology, AI still needs the watchful eyes of human proctor.
+While it’s true that much of the tedious activities are taken care of by technology, AI still needs the watchful eyes of a human proctor.

 There are many examples of how AI and ML went wrong when they acted completely by themselves.
 The infamous case of how Amazon’s hiring algorithm failed to be gender-neutral is an eye-opener for the proctoring domain too.
-Although with no fault at the company side, (the algorithm simply mirrored the past job applications from female candidates – which was low).
+Although with no fault on the company side, (the algorithm simply mirrored the past job applications from female candidates – which was low).

 A human proctor is significant because of the following reasons:

 True to its belief, “Talent First and Integrity Always”, Glider allows technology and human intervention to combinedly empower proctoring mechanisms.
-In one of the SIA’s interview, Glider CEO, Satish Kumar reiterated that contrary to popular myth that AI perpetuates unconscious bias in hiring decisions, Glider AI does not let the system decide.
+In one of the SIA’s interviews, Glider CEO, Satish Kumar reiterated that contrary to the popular myth that AI perpetuates unconscious bias in hiring decisions, Glider AI does not let the system decide.
 It only troubleshoots the frauds and deceits.
 The recruiters are presented with the findings.
 In this regard, the ultimate decision of talent recruiting lies in the hands of the hiring team always.